 The Global Strategy for Plant Conservation

-The GSPC highlights the importance of plants and the ecosystem services they provide for all life on earth, and aims to ensure their conservation.
+The GSPC continues to highlight the importance of plants and the ecosystem services they provide for all life on earth, and aims to ensure their conservation.
+It ensures that plants get the conservation action they need and deserve as part of the broader Convention on Biological Diveristy (CBD) and KMGBF.

 A post-2020 GSPC